Reefing: Square rigs

 Square-rigged sails hang from a spar, called a yard.
 When reefed, the sail is pulled upwards and affixed to the yard at one of the reef bands that runs horizontally across the sail.
-Each reef band is a canvas-reinforced strip, which contains cringles—eyes through which the reef lines pass that attach the sail to the yard.
+Each reef band is a canvas-reinforced strip, which contains cringles—eyes through which the reefing points (short pieces of rope) pass that attach the sail to the yard.
 A sail may have several reef bands to shorten sail to different degrees.

+History

+The earliest known depiction of reef points is on the Dublin City Seal of 1297.
+The earliest surviving example of reef points is on the sail for a ship's boat found on the wreck of Vasa, which sank in 1628.
+Vasa's own sails included ones which had s.
+These are extra pieces that fasten to the bottom of a sail to increase its area.
+These were attached for lighter winds and removed in higher winds.
+This was the common method of adjusting sail area to match wind strength during the Medieval period.
+Other evidence of use of bonnets has been found on the Mary Rose.